hzla/Pokeweb-Live/README.md

 If you would like to share the calculator after importing your set data, simply copy the contents of Pokeweb/public/dist and anyone can use the calculator by running index.html in the browser.

+Or if you wish you can simply host the dist folder on a service like github